🛡️ Open Source • Rails Native • Production Ready

 Multiple layers of protection working together to secure your Rails application

-Detects and blocks vulnerability scanning across 7 attack categories: WordPress, PHP panels, config files, path traversal, and more.
+Detects and blocks vulnerability scanning across 12 attack categories including Rails exceptions, WordPress, PHP panels, path traversal, and framework debug endpoints.

 Automatically locks accounts when logins occur from physically impossible locations within a short timeframe using Haversine calculations.

-Risk scores based on geographic anomalies, device fingerprints, login patterns, and IP reputation.
-Auto-locks high-risk logins.
+Calculates authentication risk (0-100) based on geographic anomalies, device fingerprints, and IP reputation.
+Adaptive learning reduces scores for established patterns.

 Hybrid cache + database blocking survives restarts.
 Escalating bans: 1h → 6h → 24h → 7d → permanent for repeat offenders.